 The Stearns Graduate Student Prize is aimed at recognising outstanding graduate (Masters or PhD) research.
-While previously awarded to a single winner, from 2022 onwards the JEB editorial board selects up to three joint awardees.
+While previously awarded to a single winner, since 2022 the JEB editorial board selects up to three joint awardees each year.
 This change recognises the fact that research excellence comes in many facets, ranging from the innovative nature of the questions addressed, over the technical challenges in performing the research to the scientific and societal impact of the results.

 Information